grafana/grafana/public/app/features/plugins/sandbox/README.md

 Distortions is the mechanism to intercept calls from the child realm code to JS APIS and DOM APIs. e.g: `Array.map` or `document.getElement`.

-Distortions allow to replace the function that will execute inside the child realm wnen the function is invoked.
+Distortions allow to replace the function that will execute inside the child realm when the function is invoked.

 Distortions also allow to intercept the exchange of objects between the child realm and the incubator realm, we can, for example, inspect all DOM elements access and generally speaking all objects that go to the child realm.